This post was originally published on December 11, 2020.

 2. For the audiophiles: Sonos One SL

 Nothing has been able to knock Sonos out of its spot as the best privacy-minded speaker.
 While Sonos’s growing range of speakers has long featured AI voice assistant functions, the company recently released a speaker without that function in the Sonos One SL.
 Controlled over Wi-Fi instead of Bluetooth, the One SL encrypts the device and all its communications with other devices.
 There’s no built-in mic, so you can rest assured no one will be able to eavesdrop on you.

 Health and well-being has come into sharp focus this year with the Covid-19 pandemic prompting unprecedented changes into how we negotiate individual privacy and public health.
 Large-scale solutions varying from contact tracing apps to new surveillance measures have also triggered distrust among many.

-If you have a health- and privacy-conscious techie in your life, Mozilla rates the Withings Thermo as a “not creepy” smart thermometer.
+If you have a health- and privacy-conscious techie in your life, the Withings Thermo smart thermometer is a decent option.
 There is an optional app that you can download if you want, and the thermometer syncs your temperature readings over Wi-Fi instead of an unsecured bluetooth connection.
 The app does track your location, but you can change your app permissions for that, too.

 (A “dumb” thermometer is also a perfectly acceptable substitute).